overwatchTO/overwatchto.github.io/rules.md

       <h4>2.1.3 Starting Players</h4>
       <p>Each team requires a minimum of six (6) starting players.
 If the team fails to start the match with a full roster they will face forfeiture.
 If a team requires time to allow for starting players to arrive the match official can offer a grace period at their discretion.</p>
       <h4>2.1.4 Substitute Players</h4>
-      <p>Each team can have up to four (4) substitute players.
+      <p>Each team can have up to six (6) substitute players.
 Substitute players can be used in any Toronto Overwatch Beer League matches and there is no limit on the total substitutions made per match.
 Substitutions will occur between maps.
 In the event of an emergency, teams can be allowed one emergency substitution per match.
 This emergency substitution will take place after the current map phase has ended (e.g. attack/defense).
 If the player who needs to leave is unable to finish that phase their team will have to do so shorthanded until the phase is completed.
 After it is completed the teams will take a short time out to allow the new player to log in and join the game.</p>
       <h4>2.1.5 Sponsorships</h4>
       <p>Teams are free to acquire sponsorships as they please.
 Neither the Toronto Overwatch Beer League nor the Overwatch Toronto Organization are permitted to take any portion of team sponsorship in any form.
 Any and all sponsorships of teams may be subject to the standards of Blizzard regarding acceptable sponsorship partners.
 For further information consult <a href="http://us.blizzard.com/en-us/company/legal/">http://us.blizzard.com/en-us/company/legal/</a></p>
       <h3>2.2 Team Conduct</h3>